"The wide world is all about you:

 This photograph shows the horizontally elongated pupil of many teiids, which grants them excellent vision cued on movement.

-Most Caribbean ameivas are xerophilic denizens of beaches, savannas, dry forests, and deserts.
+Most Caribbean whiptails are xerophilic denizens of beaches, savannas, dry forests, and deserts.
 However, a few Lesser Antillean forms inhabit even rain forests as long as there are open sites for them to sunbathe.

-Ameiva wetmorei, female.
+Pholidoscelis wetmorei, female.
 Guanica State Forest, south-western Puerto Rico.

 When one searches for them, it is quite difficult to distinguish them from the sunlight-mottled